 For example, Jacked Factory sells testosterone boosters and estrogen blockers, and advises taking both supplements for an 8-week timeframe.
 Given the quantities contained within each bottle of these supplements, that translates to buying two bottles of each.
 If we can lend some trust to the reviews on their website and on the products on Amazon, several users who purchased these supplements documented being diagnosed with low testosterone prior to their 8 weeks of using the supplements and then having additional bloodwork confirm that they had increased or even normal free testosterone levels after taking the supplement for 8 weeks.

 To put it simply, the makes outlined an optimal timeframe for taking the supplement and users see results within that time frame.
 This doesn't always mean the highest ROI for Jacked Factory-- just think of how much more revenue they'd make if their prescribed course of action was to take these boosters for 36 weeks or even a full year.
-They could sell a lower quality, cheaper-to-produce product and advise a longer time frame, making way more money.
+They could sell lower quality, cheaper-to-produce products and advise a longer time frame, making way more money.
 But they don't.
-They sell one that should show results pretty quickly and don't lock you into long term subscriptions just to see results.
+They sell one that should show results pretty quickly and don't lock you into long-term subscriptions just to see results.

 When you're taking a supplement, you want to be able to notice the effects within a relatively short timeframe.
 Again, I'm not saying that you'll suddenly be jacked or have 5% body fat– instead, it's likely something internal that you'll notice.
 You may feel that you have more energy, you're getting in better workouts, your bowel movements are more regular, your muscles aren't sore for quite as long as normal after your workouts, etc.